 "I suppose…," she began slowly, "that a mind is not an impartial thing."
 She twisted her hair into a ponytail as he gave her the most flabbergasted face.

 Victoire shrugged, ignoring the rising heat of her cheeks.
 "I meant what I said."
 She thought for a moment.
 "I guess I mean that no part of a human is entirely objective."

-Neville pursed his lips and half-scoffed.
-"That's you explanation for your behavior lately?"
-He stood and crossed his arms in front of his chest.
+Neville pursed his lips and half scoffed.
+"That's your explanation for your behavior lately?"
+He stood and crossed his arms in front of his chest as he faced her.

 He rolled his eyes.
 "So I don't get a straight answer?"

-The wizard put his hands on his hips as he closed the few meters between them.
-"Miss Weasley, I am very close to deducting point from your house for your bothersome attitude."
+The wizard put his hands on his hips as he closed the few feet between them.
+"Miss Weasley, I am very close to deducting points from your House for your bothersome attitude."

-She growled.
-"Stop calling me 'Miss Weasley!'"
+She growled, her temper flaring uncharacteristically to life as she snapped, "Stop calling me 'Miss Weasley!'"
 Victoire blinked and gasped.
 Oh, crap… She hadn't meant to speak a straight word to him!
-Vicky had been trying so hard not to let any conversation be directed back to her –and the one thing she was trying to avoid: her feelings!
+Victoire had been trying so hard not to let any conversation be directed back to her—and the one thing she was trying to avoid: her feelings.

 Neville stared at her, first puzzled and then slowly comprehending.
 "You hate that?"